BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 Blueberries appear to lower blood pressure

-In numerous studies, Blueberries appear to have significant benefits for people with high blood pressure, a major risk factor for some of the world’s leading killers.
+In addition, in numerous studies, Blueberries appear to have significant benefits for people with high blood pressure, a major risk factor for some of the world's leading killers.

-• In one study, obese individuals at a high risk for heart disease noted a 4 – 6% reduction in blood pressure, after consuming 50 grams (1.7 ounces) of blueberries per day, for 8 weeks.
+• Firstly, in one study, obese individuals at a high risk for heart disease noted a 4 - 6% reduction in blood pressure, after consuming 50 grams (1.7 ounces) of blueberries per day, for 8 weeks.

 • Other studies have found similar effects, especially when looking at post-menopausal women.

-• Given that high blood pressure is one of the leading drivers of heart attacks and strokes, the implications of this are potentially massive.
+• Lastly, given that high blood pressure is one of the leading drivers of heart attacks and strokes, the implications of this are potentially massive.

 BOTTOM LINE: